A brief summary of the Carbon Offsetting and Reduction Scheme for International Aviation, CORSIA, and what airlines should be ready for in 2019.

 In December 2017, Regulation 2017/2392 came into force amending the EU ETS by continuing current limitations of scope for aviation activities in order to prepare to implement CORSIA from 2021.
 This means that intercontinental flights departing from the EU or landing in the EU from non-EU countries continue to be exempt from the EU ETS.
 The Regulation will review the position once the nature of CORSIA is more certain.
 In the absence of a review, the full scope including inter-EEA travel will be reverted to from 1 January 2024.

 What should airlines do to get ready for it?

-Airlines to which the CORSIA will apply will need to begin the process of implementing monitoring, reporting and compliance programmes, as well as strategies for purchasing emissions units.
-Airlines will need to factor into their prices the higher operating and compliance costs of monitoring and reporting of emissions, as well as the purchase of emission credits etc.
+Airlines to which the CORSIA will apply will need to begin the process of implementing MRV and compliance programmes, as well as strategies for purchasing emissions units, and consider the additional operational cost of compliance with the CORSIA.